-Kimberly Leach Johnson presides over the firm's executive committee and is Firm Chair of Quarles & Brady.
+Kimberly Leach Johnson is Firm Chair of Quarles & Brady and presides over the firm's executive committee.
 As an attorney, she has been practicing trusts & estates law for more than 30 years.
-She built her practice from the ground up by building personal and professional relationships across Southern Florida until she accumulated not only an impressive client base but a network of referral sources that direct new clients to her due to her stellar work and reputation.
+She built her practice from the ground up by developing personal and professional relationships.
+Her stellar work and reputation have earned her an impressive client base and a robust network of referral sources.

-From post-mortem tax-mitigation techniques, comprehensive estate planning, which includes understanding the client's wishes, explaining and reducing the tax impact to carrying out the estate plan after a client's death, she guides her clients and their families through the processes of defining final wishes and seeing them through with confidence, confidentiality, and competence.
+From post-mortem tax-mitigation techniques and comprehensive estate planning, which includes understanding the client's wishes and explaining and reducing the tax impact, to carrying out the estate plan after a client's death, Johnson guides her clients and their families through the processes of defining final wishes and seeing them through with confidence, confidentiality, and competence.

 Kimberly’s clients include individuals and institutions alike.
 Her command of the tax code, coupled with her comprehensive knowledge of both the laws and the personal considerations that affect the transfer of wealth, make her a reliable source of advice and legal representation for high-net-worth persons and families, including those owning private companies.